thehyve/transmart-core/README.md

 Each row message contains one `ColumnValue` item per assay, and the order is identical to the order of the assay definitions in the header.
 The content of this item is defined in the `highdim.proto` file under `message ColumnValue`, and it can contain multiple values (eg. z-score and log-value), for which the name and type is defined in the header (under `message ColumnSpec`).

+**NOTE:** If there is no measurement taken for a combination of assay and probe then `NaN` would be used as the value.
+This workaround was made later to avoid changing the protobuf declaration, so we could still use compressed arrays of primitive data types, but at the same time mark absence of a value.

 Example code for how to parse the protobuf binary stream into something sensible, please see the [transmartRClient](https://github.com/thehyve/RInterface/blob/transmartRClient/transmartRClient/R/getHighdimData.R#L50).